-The fishery has also added conveyor belts to three of its five vessels to rapidly release any unwanted catch directly back to the sea to increase survival rates.
-It also has 100% human observer coverage, providing high-quality data about the fishery and ensuring compliance with regulations and certification requirements.
+The fishery has also added second conveyor belts to three of its five vessels to rapidly release any unwanted catch directly back to the sea to increase survival rates.
+It also has 100% observer coverage, providing high-quality data about the fishery and ensuring compliance with regulations and certification requirements.
+While the Covid-19 pandemic has made it challenging to ensure 100% coverage recently, the fishery remains committed to maintaining 100% observer coverage when it is safe to do so.
 These efforts demonstrate leadership within the tuna fishing industry.